Guide to Stinging Insects in Ohio

 What Are Common Stinging Insects in Ohio?

-There are a variety of stinging insects that can be found around Ohio.
+There are a variety of stinging insects that can be found around our Akron Ohio service area.
 Some being more dangerous than others.
 Some of the most common stinging insects found around Ohio are:

 While we love our honey bees, sometimes it’s a little more difficult to feel the same way about it’s relative, the yellow jacket.